joinemm/cpp-opengl/README.md

 ## Development

-A nix development shell is included which installs GLFW and GLEW.
+A nix development shell is included which installs the required libraries into the environment.

 ```sh
 nix develop --impure -c $SHELL